liyatony/liyatony/README.md

  Hi, I’m @liyatony
- I’m currently doing BTECH in Computer Science  ...
+ I’m currently doing BTECH in Computer Science at St Joseph's College of Engineering and Technology Palai

 <!---